bomonike/bomonike.github.io/python-exams.md

    3. $225 PCAPP1™ (Certified Professional Python Programmer Level 1 Exam PCPP-32-101) asks 45 questions over 65 minutes <br /><a target="_blank" href="https://pythoninstitute.org/pcpp1">https://pythoninstitute.org/pcpp1</a>
    4. $195 PCAPP2™ (Certified Professional Python Programmer Level 2 Exam PCPP-32-201) asks 45 questions over 65 minutes <br /><a target="_blank" href="https://pythoninstitute.org/pcpp2">https://pythoninstitute.org/pcpp2</a>

+   70% is the threshold for passing for all exams.

    Prices above are for a single try.
-   Exams can be purchase with a retake option and sample tests.
+Exams can be purchased with a retake option and sample tests.

 ## Cisco